 The park and cottages were laid out and constructed (for the reputed sum of 325,000 pounds) between 1937 and 1940.
 The two park keepers' cottages were designed by Geoffrey Jellicoe, one of the principal figures of landscape design in Bath at the time.
 The tea chalet - now Alice Park Cafe, was originally called 'Jellicoe Tea Rooms' after the park designer., and was the original changing rooms for the popular youth football and cricket teams.
 Two cottages were built to house Alice Park's keepers who each worked on alternate days to keep the grounds in order.
 These are now the Alice Park Nursery and a private residence.

 MacVicar founded the park as a facility for the enjoyment and sporting achievement of local children.
 Several sports clubs were also set up and endowed by MacVicar to the delight of those in Bath at the time.
 He maintained a close interest in the development of the clubs and attended tournaments by means of a gate between the park and his house, "The Elms".
-MacVicar believed that access to the sports clubs should be available to all of school age, regardless of background, and subsidised clothing, sports equipment and even transport costs for those unable to afford it themselves.
+MacVicar believed that access to the sports clubs should be available to all of school age, regardless of background, and subsidised clothing, sports equipment and even transport costs were provided for those unable to afford it themselves.

 In June of 1944 Alice Park was visited by Queen Mary to plant fruit trees in the grounds.
 This was not the first time she had visited the park as Queen Mary had met MacVicar with the Duke of Kent three years earlier in 1941.
 Several photos exist, some on our gallery pages, of the Queen in Alice Park.
 The Queen's visits were not always as popular as you might think.
 Queen Mary, apparently, was fond of collecting antiques, and it was an unwritten custom that, if the Queen approved of a particular item, that it would be presented to her as gift!
 So the stories go, MacVicar would try and ensure that his best and favourite items were safely out of Her Majesty's sight when she paid a visit!